REMIX: Efficient Range Query for LSM-trees: REMIX

 \section{REMIX}

-A range-query operation on multiple sorted runs constructs a \emph{sorted view} of the underlying tables on the fly so that the keys can be retrieved in sorted order.
+A range query operation on multiple sorted runs constructs a \emph{sorted view} of the underlying tables on the fly so that the keys can be retrieved in sorted order.
 In fact, a sorted view inherits the immutability of the table files and remains valid until any of the tables are deleted or replaced.
-However, existing KV-stores have not been able to take advantage of the inherited immutability.
-Instead, sorted views are repeatedly reconstructed at search time and immediately discarded afterward, which leads to poor search performance due to excessive computation and I/O. The motivation of REMIX is to exploit the immutability of table files by persisting and reusing their sorted views for future searches.
+However, existing LSM-tree based KV-stores have not been able to take advantage of this inherited immutability.
+Instead, sorted views are repeatedly reconstructed at search time and immediately discarded afterward, which leads to poor search performance due to excessive computation and I/O. The motivation of REMIX is to exploit the immutability of table files by retaining the sorted view of the underlying tables and reusing them for future searches.

-For I/O efficiency, the LSM-tree based KV-stores employ memory-efficient metadata formats, including sparse indexes~\cite{fastscan17} and Bloom filters~\cite{bloom}.
-If we record every key and its location to persist the sorted views in a store, the store's metadata could be significantly inflated, leading to compromised performance for both reads and writes.
+For I/O efficiency, the LSM-tree based KV-stores employ memory-efficient metadata formats, including sparse indexes and Bloom filters~\cite{bloom}.
+If we record every key and its location to retain the sorted views in a store, the store's metadata could be significantly inflated, leading to compromised performance for both reads and writes.
 To avoid this issue, the REMIX data structure must be space-efficient.